espoirMur/my-blog-gastby/source/_posts/2024-01-19-docker-tutorial-using-triton-server.md

 ```

-### Applying Quantization
+## Applying Quantization

 Quantization is the process of reducing the model size by using fewer bits to represent its parameters.
 Instead of using 32-bit precision floating points for most of the models, with quantization, we can use 12 bits to represent a number and consequently reduce the size of the model.

 Smaller models resulting from quantization are faster to deploy and have low latency in production.

-It has [been shown](https://github.com/huggingface/notebooks/blob/main/examples/onnx-export.ipynb) that you can improve the inference time by 75% by using an ONNX quantized model without a considerable loss in performance. <Find more evidence for this>
+It has [been shown](https://github.com/huggingface/notebooks/blob/main/examples/onnx-export.ipynb) that you can improve the inference time by 75% by using an ONNX quantized model without a considerable loss in performance.

 For this tutorial, we will use quantization to reduce the size of our model for inference.